arangodb/docs/3.10/installation-windows.md

 #### Add to Path

-Select this to add the binary directory to your system's path (multi user installation) or user's path (single user installation).
+Select this to add the binary directory to your system's path (multi-user installation) or user's path (single-user installation).

 #### Desktop Icon